lquatrin/i3d21/assignment_1.md

 > torch.float32
 ```

-However, the type inferred by **torch.empty** can also be modified through a parameter.
-In the case of **torch.tensor**, the type ends up being inferred according to the input data.

-Both the **torch.tensor** and **torch.Tensor** functions end up creating a copy of the data.
-Unlike the other methods, **torch.as_tensor** does not store a copy of the value that was passed.
-In this case, if a value is modified both from the tensor and from the input data, the change will be made in the same memory space.
+The type inferred by **torch.empty** can also be modified through a parameter, and **torch.tensor** data type ends up being inferred according to the input data.
+Both **torch.tensor** and **torch.Tensor** functions end up creating a copy of the data.
+Unlike the other methods, **torch.as_tensor** does not store a copy of the value that was passed, but uses the same memory space.
+In this case, the value can be modified from both the tensor or the input structure.

 ### Tensor operations

-When we need to compute large batch operations on tensor, it is better to use the available methods from PyTorch.
-If we perform a multiplication operation on each row of a matrix, the simplest way to do this would be to implementing a for, multiplying each row by a number.
-However, in cases where we have larger tensors, this turns out to be very costly.
+A next experiment consisted on using the functions from PyTorch to optimize arithmetic operations.
+Here, the idea is to multiply each row of a matrix by a number.
+PyTorch supports broadcasting for element-wise operations, so we can use it to greatly improve the efficiency of the code.
+The simplest way to do this matrix multiplication would be implementing a for, multiplying each value of each row by number.
+However, for larger tensors, this turns out to be very costly.

-Thus, a test was performed using the **torch.mul** function and * operator.
-When comparing each implementation, we see how the performance improved, using a tensor of size 1000x600:
+Here, i made a test with a tensor of size 1000x600.
+When using the **torch.mul** function and * operator, i was able to drastically improve the performance:

 ```python
 # 6.054009437561035 s